Hi, Here is

 Weizhi Tang

-A Researcher in Neuro-Symbolic AI; A Founder in qianhu.ai; A Developer in Frontend, Flutter, Backend, and Cloud; A Songwriter in Pop and R&B.
+A Researcher in Neuro-Symbolic AI; The Founder of nouer.app; A Developer in Frontend, Flutter, Backend, and Cloud; A Songwriter in Pop and R&B.

 NEWS